JimmyKenMerchant/jimmy-codeviewer/README.txt

 12. '(edit(end-color))':
 To end color-tag.

-Visit my site to check layout samples, and actually how to write html and shortcodes in your posts. http://electronics.jimmykenmerchant.com/jimmy-codeviewer/
+Visit my site to check layout samples, and actually how to write HTML and shortcodes in your posts. http://electronics.jimmykenmerchant.com/jimmy-codeviewer/